microsoft/APSI/README.md

 Next, the receiver chooses a secret number `r`, computes the point `B = rA`, and sends it to the sender.
 The sender uses its secret `s` to compute `C = sB`, and sends it to back to the receiver.
 Upon receiving `C`, the receiver computes the inverse `r^(-1)` modulo the order of the elliptic curve, and further computes `r^(-1) C = r^(-1) srA = sA`.
-The receiver then extracts the final hash value `Hash-OPRF(s, X)` from this point, for example by hashing its x-coordinate to an appropriate domain.
+The receiver then extracts the OPRF hash value `Hash-OPRF(s, X)` from this point, for example by hashing its x-coordinate to an appropriate domain.

 The sender knows `s`, so it can simply replace its items `{Y_i}` with `{Hash-OPRF(s, Y_i)}`.
 The receiver needs to communicate with the sender to obtain `{Hash-OPRF(s, X_i)}`.